mtlynch/mtlynch.io/content/retrospectives/2020/01/index.md

 * **Result**: Conducted four customer interviews.
 * **Grade**: B+

 I researched and visited sheet metal shops in my area.
-I visited seven shops, and four agreed to speak with me.
+Of the seven I visited, four agreed to speak with me.

 ### Publish a new blog post explaining the details of my [Hello World using Vue pre-rendering](https://github.com/mtlynch/hello-world-vue-pre-rendered)

 * **Result**: I published "[A Simple Pre-Rendered Web App Using Vue + Nuxt](/simple-vue-pre-rendered/)."
 * **Grade**: A

 I was pleased with this blog post in that I feel like I did a good job of explaining the problem and solution clearly, but it didn't gain much of an audience.
-I'm holding out hope that this is a "slow-burn" kind of post, where it's not the kind of article you'd read because it pops up on Hacker News or Reddit, but it's what you'd hope to find if you Google "vue pre-rendering."
+I'm holding out hope that this is a "slow-burn" kind of post.
+It's never going to trend on Hacker News or Reddit, but it's what you'd hope to find if you Google "vue pre-rendering."

 ### Publish two new Is It Keto articles